ethereum/ethereum-org-website/README.md

 **React component page**

 - **English text should be placed into `/src/intl/en/page-CORRESPONDING-PAGE.json`**
-- [CrowdIn](https://crowdin.com/) is used to crowdsource translation efforts.
+- [Crowdin](https://crowdin.com/) is the platform we use to manage & crowdsource translation efforts.
 Please use the following conventions to help streamline this process.
 - Use kabob casing (utilizing-dashes-between-words) for file names and JSON keys
 - Use standard sentence casing for entry values
   - If capitalization styling required, it is preferable to style with CSS